pragyakhanna11/ml-stuttering-events-dataset-extended/README.md

 * named speaker labels for the podcast's hosts
 * suggestions for balanced data split, helping with objective comparison of dysfluency detection systems

+Please see the preprint on [arXiv](!https://arxiv.org/abs/2206.03400) for a detailed description of the dataset composition and experimental baseline results.

 The SEP-28k dataset contains stuttering event annotations for approximately 28,000 3-second clips.
 In addition we include stutter event annotations for about 4,000 3-second clips from the FluencyBank dataset.
 Audio files are not part of this released dataset but may be downloaded using URLs provided in the `*_episodes.csv` files.
 Original copyright remains with the podcast owners.